gsprs-pku/gsprs-pku.github.io/1news.markdown

 </head>

 <body>
-    <p>The next application to <a href="https://postdocs.pku.edu.cn/tzgg/134998.htm" target="_blank"><i>Boya Postdoc Fellowship at Peking University</i></a> is due in mid-September.
+    <p>The next application to <a href="https://postdocs.pku.edu.cn/tzgg/134998.htm" target="_blank"><i>Boya Postdoc Fellowship at Peking University</i></a> is due in mid-October.
 We have interesting research data and topics to help strengthen your academic profile and career development!
 The package includes good benefits in housing and healthcare as well as the national leading educational resources for kids.</p>
     <br>
-    <p>Our 2022 EGU session <a href="https://meetingorganizer.copernicus.org/EGU22/session/43347" target="_blank"><i>Remote Sensing Big Data Analysis and Applications in Geoscience</i></a> held in late May.</p>
     <table>
         <tbody>
             <tr>
                 <td>9/2022</td>
-                <td>Xie got the <a href="https://eos.org/agu-news/2022-agu-section-awardees-and-named-lecturers" target="_blank">2022 AGU Natural Hazards Early Career Award</a> on 9/6.</td>
+                <td>Xie got the <a href="https://eos.org/agu-news/2022-agu-section-awardees-and-named-lecturers" target="_blank">2022 AGU Natural Hazards Early Career Award</a>.</td>
             </tr>
             <tr>
                 <td>8/2022</td>